Anne Gouldthorpe

 Katie Palmer Heathman

-I live in Amble with my husband and 2 young children, having settled down here after moving all over the country for various jobs.
+I live in Amble with my husband and two young children, having settled here after moving all over the country for various jobs.
 I’m originally from Somerset.
 I became a co-opted governor at JCSC in 2022, as I wanted to serve the community I live in using the skills available to me.

 In my work life I’m a content lead, overseeing a small team researching and producing material that supports schools with compliance.
 Before this I spent a number of years as an academic, with a job in the History department at Durham University being the original reason for moving to the North East.